There are a number of ways in which the arrangements which need to be made following a relationship breakdown can be made. The main ways are:

 Court proceedings are costly and can take a long time to conclude and this is why a court application is often the last resort.
 Whilst we would always help you to try all avenues and approaches beforehand where it is appropriate, court proceedings can sometimes be the only way in which a particularly complex or intractable dispute can be moved forward.
 Should this be necessary then we will assist you through each step and help you achieve the outcome that is right for your family as quickly and cost effectively as possible.

 We have a wealth of experience in applications ranging from complex financial arrangements to applications about property between unmarried parties and complicated arrangements for children where other issues might exist such as domestic violence.
-If we can help you to navigate through a difficult court process then please do contact us to arrange a free initial consultation.
+If we can help you to navigate through a difficult situation then please do contact us to arrange a free initial consultation.